 Introduction

-Brinjal, Solanum melongena L. is considered cosmopolitan.
+“Brinjal, Solanum melongena L. is considered cosmopolitan.
 In the hot wet monsoon season when other vegetables are in short supply.
-Brinjal is practically the only vegetable that is available at an affordable price for the rural and urban poor (Panda et al., 2015).
+Brinjal is practically the only vegetable that is available at an affordable price for the rural and urban poor” (Panda et al., 2015).
 Brinjal also known as eggplant is designated as the “King of vegetables”, it belongs to the family Solanaceae.
-It is native of Indian sub-continent, with India as the probable centre of origin (Omprakash and Raju, 2014).
-It has been cultivated in India for the last 4000 years.
+“It is native of Indian sub-continent, with India as the probable centre of origin” (Omprakash and Raju, 2014).
+“It has been cultivated in India for the last 4000 years.
 The name eggplant has been derived from the shape of the fruit of some varieties, which are white and resemble in shape to eggs.
-The brinjal crop is attacked by about 140 species of insect pests (Dwivedi et al., 2014).
-The major arthropod insect pest of brinjal includes fruit and shoot borer, L. orbonalis G. (Lepidoptera: Pyralidae), Jassids, Amrasca biguttula biguttula Ishida.
+The brinjal crop is attacked by about 140 species of insect pests” (Dwivedi et al., 2014).
+“The major arthropod insect pest of brinjal includes fruit and shoot borer, L. orbonalis G. (Lepidoptera: Pyralidae), Jassids, Amrasca biguttula biguttula Ishida.
 (Homoptera: Cicadellidae), Epilachna (Hadda) beetle, Epilachna vigintioctopunctata Fab.
 (Coleoptera: Coccinellidae), Whitefly, Bemisia tabaci Genn.
 (Hemiptera: Aleyrodidae), Aphids, Myzus persicae Sulz.
-(Hemiptera: Aphididae), Spider mites, Tetranychus spp. etc. Among the insect pests infesting brinjal, L. orbonalis is the key pest throughout Asia (Patial and Mehta, 2008).
+(Hemiptera: Aphididae), Spider mites, Tetranychus spp. etc. Among the insect pests infesting brinjal, L. orbonalis is the key pest throughout Asia” (Patial and Mehta, 2008).
 Due to damage by pests, the fruits become unmarketable and yield losses of up to 90 per cent (Baral et al.,2006).
 It was reported that the borer infestation was 78.66 per cent on top shoots in the vegetative phase and then shifted to flowers and fruits with infestation reaching 66.66 per cent in the fruiting phase (Yadav et al.,2015a).

 Methodology